 In our private remembrances this Anzac Day, there is the opportunity to acknowledge ‘inconvenient’ sentiments expressed by many of our WW1 troops.
 These include an aversion to glorifying war and the need for our military forces to be deployed in the defence of this country rather than being sent overseas to strengthen our alliance relationships with great powers.

-Given the current restrictions applying to public gatherings, we invite you to peruse a selection of Anzac Day reflections and activities that have mainly been held at the Marrickville Peace Park in previous years.
+Returning to this year’s Anzac Day commemorations – given the current restrictions applying to public gatherings, we invite you to peruse a selection of local Anzac Day reflections and activities that have mainly been held at the Marrickville Peace Park in previous years.